- New Annex

 ME Elective Focus Areas (EFA)

-The Elective Focus Area (EFA) is a set of 21 semester hours of elective courses taken during the sophomore to senior years that provide mechanical engineering undergraduate students with a unique opporunity to aquire advanced education in an area of their choice.
+The Elective Focus Area (EFA) is a set of 21 semester hours of elective courses taken during the sophomore to senior years that provide mechanical engineering undergraduate students with a unique opportunity to acquire advanced education in an area of their choice.
 EFAs are not only intended to spark the interest of students in a specialty, but they can also make a student more attractive to future employers.
 Students are urged to read the complete EFA Policy and Guidelines of the department.
 Students have the choice of selecting one of the program-standard focus areas or of developing their own tailored focus area suited to their career aspirations.
-All EFAs must inlude an approved math/science elective.
+All EFAs must include an approved math/science elective.

 There are three standard EFAs maintained by the ME program:

 Students select a standard EFA by completing a Plan of Study Form.

 Students may also design an EFA based on individual interests.
 All tailored EFAs must consist of at least 21 semester hours of courses, contain an approved math/science elective, and satisfy the ME EFA Policy and Guidelines.
 A tailored EFA must be rigorous, well-focused, in-depth, and consistent with a student's career plan.
 A collection of lower level courses in a number of disparate areas will not satisfy this EFA requirement.
 Students must consult with their advisor prior to choosing a tailored EFA and fill out a Tailored Plan of Study Form.
 All tailored EFAs require approval by the MIE Department Chair.

 There are two different types of tailored EFAs: